 We do not own any of the landfill or livestock waste sites, which we sometimes refer to in this prospectus as "biogas project sites," from which our Biogas Conversion Projects collect biogas or on which we operate and manage our Biogas Conversion Projects, and therefore we depend on contractual relationships with, and the cooperation of, the biogas conversion project site owners and operators for our operations.
 The invalidity of, or any default or termination under, any of our gas rights agreements, leases, easements, licenses and rights-of-way may interfere with our rights to the underlying biogas and our ability to use and operate all or a portion of certain of our Biogas Conversion Projects facilities, which may have an adverse impact on our business, financial condition and results of operations.
 We obtain biogas rights to utilize the biogas and the biogas project sites on which our projects operate under contractual arrangements, with the associated biogas rights generally being for fixed terms of 20 years (or more) and certain additional renewal options.
 The gas rights associated with our 30 projects in operation or under construction, 3 of which include Renewable Power projects that are in construction to be converted to RNG, are due to expire at varying points over the next 25 years.
 See "Business-Our Projects."
-In addition, the biogas rights are typically specific to the right to produce electricity generated from renewable sources ("Renewable Power") or RNG; and accordingly, when we pursue conversion of a project from the production of RNG.
-While we have generally been successful in renewing biogas rights and in securing the additional rights necessary in connection with conversion from production of RNG.
-While we have generally been successful in renewing biogas rights and in securing the additional rights necessary in connection with conversion from production of RnG.
-While we have generally been successful in renewing biogas rights and in securing the biogas conversion project site owners and oper
+In addition, the biogas rights are typically specific to the right to produce electricity generated from renewable sources ("Renewable Power") or RNG; and accordingly, when we pursue conversion of a project from the production of Renewable Power to the production of RNG, which has been part of our strategy over recent periods, we must secure the associated biogas rights for the production of RNG.
+While we have generally been successful in renewing biogas rights and in securing the additional rights necessary in connection with conversion from production of Renewable Power to RNG on specific projects, we cannot guarantee that this success will continue in the future on commercial terms that are attractive to us or at all, and any failure to do so, or any other disruption in the relationship with any of the biogas conversion project site owners and operators from whose biogas project sites our Biogas Projects obtain biogas or for whom we operate biogas facilities, may have a material adverse effect on our business operations, financial condition and operational results.